farouk-allani/eaglefi-docs-2/docs/faq.md

 ### 🦅 General

 **What is EagleFi?**
-EagleFi is a **decentralized exchange built by three Tunisian developers** who refused to let geography define their impact.
-Swap tokens, launch projects, and trade on Massa’s lightning-fast network—all while supporting a DEX that believes DeFi should belong to *everyone*.
+EagleFi is a **decentralized exchange built by three passionate developers** who refused to let geography define their impact.
+Swap tokens, launch projects, and trade on Massa’s lightning-fast network, all while supporting a DEX that believes DeFi should belong to *everyone*.

 **Why build on Massa?**
-Massa isn’t just fast (10,000+ TPS fast 🚀)—it’s one of the most decentralized blockchains in existence.
-We chose Massa because **decentralization isn’t a buzzword for us—it’s a mission.**
+Massa isn’t just fast (10,000+ TPS fast), it’s one of the most decentralized blockchains in existence.
+We chose Massa because **decentralization isn’t a buzzword for us, it’s a mission.**

 ---